 One of the many factors that have contributed to the massive expansion of solar energy over the last decade are solar incentive programs.
-Among the largest and most impactful of these incentives is the 26% federal solar investment tax credit, known more simply as the ITC.
-While there are other smaller incentives that help offset the costs of going solar, the ITC is easily the most lucrative, but it's getting much smaller.
+Among the largest and most impactful of these incentives is the federal solar investment tax credit, known more simply as the solar ITC.
+The current 26% ITC was recently extended through 2022.
+Let's take a closer look at what this means.

 The previous 30% rate was active through the end of 2019.
-This year, the solar tax credit is 26%, so this is the only year to reap this solar rate from this lucrative incentive program!
-In 2021, the ITC reduces again to 22%.
-From 2022 onward, the residential ITC no longer exists, but the commercial ITC will remain at 10%.
+The current 26% rate is in place until the beginning of 2023 when it decreases to 22%.
+From 2024 onward the ITC will no longer exist for homeowners, but the commercial ITC will remain at 10%.

-While the 22% rate starting in 2021still sounds pretty good, it actually has a sizable impact on the payback period, extending it by a factor of several years in some estimates.
-When it drops to 0% in 2022 the payback period will extend again considerably.
+While 4% less than previous years, the current 26% rate still has a sizable impact on the payback period, reducing it by a factor of several years in some estimates.
+When it drops to 0% in 2024 the payback period will extend considerably.
 So, if you're inclined to turn Arizona's most abundant natural resource into immediate energy savings, we strongly recommend grabbing the 26% rate before while it's still here.

 How can I claim the 26% solar tax credit?

-To be eligible to claim the 26% tax credit, your solar energy system must be installed, fully paid for, and commissioned by your power utility in the year you wish to claim it on your taxes.
+To be eligible to claim the 26% tax credit, your solar energy system must be installed, paid for, and commissioned by your power utility in the year you wish to claim it on your taxes.
 Only purchased systems apply.
 If you're leasing, the tax credit goes to the lease holder.
 To file your taxes claiming this incentive, you'll need to complete the IRS form 5695 - Residential Energy Credits.
-We strongly recommend speaking with an account to cover the intricacies of filing and claiming your 2020 solar tax credits to ensure you've completed it properly.
+We strongly recommend speaking with an accountant to cover the intricacies of filing and claiming your 2021 solar tax credits to ensure you've completed it properly.

-At Sun Valley Solar, we always say, "The best day to go solar is yesterday" and with each passing day, that hyperbole holds more and more truth.
-With the 26% ITC decreasing at the end of this year, going solar now will ensure the biggest and fastest return on your solar investment.
-Contact one of our qualified solar integrators to start your solar project today.
+At Sun Valley Solar, we always say, "The best day to go solar is yesterday" and with each passing day, that hyperbole holds more truth now than ever.
+Click here to contact one of our qualified solar integrators to start your solar project today.
 Or, if you'd like to do more research, we invite you to download our free solar guide, "Is Solar Right For You?"

-*This blog has been updated since it's original publication of 1/15/2019 to reflect the 2020 solar tax credit rates.
+*This blog has been updated since its original publication of 1/15/2019 to reflect 2021 solar tax credit rates.